Program Completion Requirements - Dietetic Internship

 Natural Medicine and Whole Foods Concentration

-As a program offered through the Department of Nutrition & Exercise Science, the Bastyr University Dietetic Internship offers a natural medicine and whole foods concentration.
-Interns have the opportunity to provide integrative care and to create wellness plans with natural medicine clinicians at the university's teaching clinic, Bastyr Center for Natural Health.
-Additionally, interns create whole foods menus, write whole foods nutrition and environmental nutrition blog posts, and develop and deliver an educational event on an emergent topic in natural medicine to health professionals.
+As a program of the Department of Nutrition & Exercise Science, the Bastyr University Dietetic Internship offers a natural medicine and whole foods concentration.
+Interns provide integrative care and create wellness plans with natural medicine clinicians at the University's teaching clinic, Bastyr Center for Natural Health.
+Additionally, interns create whole-food menus, write whole-food nutrition and environmental nutrition blog posts, and lead an educational event on an emergent topic in natural medicine to health professionals.

-The Bastyr University Dietetic Internship is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 S. Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.
+The Bastyr University Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), 120 S. Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.

 Phone: (800) 877-1600, ext.
 5400